lionelsaxer/Jobs_Data_Analysis_Project/README.md

 3. Which are the top-paying skills for Business Analysts, Data Analysts, and Data Scientists?
 4. Which are the optimal skills to learn for Business Analysts, Data Analysts, and Data Scientists?

-# Tools I Used
+# Tools I Use
-To dive into the data and derive insights, I harnessed the power of several key tools.
+To dive into the data and derive insights, I harness the power of several key tools.

 - **SQL**: The basis for my analysis.
-It allowed me to access and query the data set on data job postings provided by the Youtuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/).
+It allows me to access and query the data set on data job postings provided by the Youtuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/).
 - **Python**: Used to futher clean and visualize the data set to obtain answers for the questions posed.
 - **PostgreSQL**: The data base management system chosen for this project.
-- **Visual Studio Code**: My favorite code editor for data analysis.
+- **Visual Studio Code**: My favorite code editor for analyzing data.
 - **Git & GitHub**: Crucial for version control and sharing scripts and analyses, ensuring collaboration and project tackling.

 # Analysis
-Each SQL-query for this project tackled one of the questions I had about the data job market.
+Each SQL-query for this project tackled one of the questions I have about the data job market.
 Here's how I approached each question:

 ### 1. Average Salary